 Alerts and Notifications

-As of Device42 v15 and newer, the alerting engine has been completely re-written.
-Rules for alerts and notifications can be setup for the following objects in Device42:
+As of Device42 v15.00 and later, the alerts engine has been completely re-written.
+Rules for alerts and notifications can be setup for the following objects in Device42.

 Create an Alert in Device42

-In the example above, we’ve created a rule that will trigger an alert if any pdu bank goes over 80% of rated power.
-The rule will only trigger if the conditions persists for 180 seconds.
-If the condition still persists after 180 seconds, an email will be sent to both email addresses listed in the Action Email List (more than 2 addresses is also supported).
-Once the conditions clears, only sam smith will get an email indicating the condition cleared.
+In the example above, we’ve created a rule that will trigger an alert if any power unit bank goes over 80% of rated power.
+The rule only triggers if the conditions persists for 180 seconds; at that point, an email is sent to both email addresses listed in the Action Email List (separate multiple addresses with commas).

-Then, if the alert is not acknowledged (see Notification Acknowledgements below) within 20 minutes (or whatever timeframe is specified), an escalation alert email will be sent to the emails in the Level1 Escalation List.
-Then, if the alert is not acknowledged within 120 minutes, another escalation alert email will be sent to the emails in the Level2 Escalation List.
-If no escalation emails are entered, no escalation alert emails will be sent.
+Then, if the alert is not acknowledged (see Notifications below) within 20 minutes (Resend Minutes), an escalation alert email will be sent to the emails in the Level 1 Escalation List.
+If you do not enter Escalation Level email addresses, no escalation alert emails are sent.

-- Device42 has detected that the condition has cleared, or
+- Device42 detects that the condition has cleared, or

-- The notification for the alert has been marked as cleared (see Notification Bulk Actions below)
+- The notification for the alert has been marked as cleared (see Notifications below).

-The new alerting engine offers powerful new alerting variables that allow configuration of custom alert emails that can be made to include useful data (e.g. the temp that caused the alert, power status, etc.).
+The new alerts engine offers powerful new alerting variables that let you configure custom alert emails that can include useful data (for example, the temperature that caused the alert, device power status, etc.).

-The following variables are supported for embedding within alert emails when creating alerts for devices POWER-related devices like PDUs:
+The following variables are supported for embedding within alert emails when creating alerts for power-related devices .

 - %(sensor_rule_id)s – Alert Rule ID